 - Chew on sweets or chewing gum, or yawn while changing altitude ascending or descending.

-- Use specialized ear plugs called Earplanes which use filters to help regulate air pressure.
+- Use specialised ear plugs called Earplanes which use filters to help regulate air pressure.

 - Valsalva manoeuvre: Keeping your mouth closed, pinch your nose shut and attempt to blow out gently.